 Will an older cat hurt a kitten?

-If an older cat feels extremely threatened by a kitten due to territorial or behavioural reasons, they might hurt a kitten.
+If an older cat feels extremely threatened by a kitten due to territorial or behavioral reasons, they might hurt the kitten.
 When a cat makes a hissing sound at a kitten, reading a cat's body language can give away if they might actually hurt the kitten as well.